harness/developer-hub/docs/first-gen/fg-sme/k8s/kubernetes-on-prem-existing-cluster-setup.md

 ## Updating Harness

-**Do not upgrade Harness past 4 major releases.** Instead, upgrades each interim release until you upgrade to the latest release.
+**Do not upgrade Harness past 4 major releases.** Instead, upgrade interim releases until the latest release is installed.
 A best practice is to upgrade Harness on a monthly basis.

-Follow these steps to update your Harness Self-Managed Enterprise Edition installation.
+Follow these steps to update your installation of Harness Self-Managed Enterprise Edition.

 The steps are similar to how you installed Harness initially.

 For more information on updating KOTS and applications, see [Using CLI](https://kots.io/kotsadm/updating/updating-kots-apps/#using-cli) and [Updating the Admin Console](https://kots.io/kotsadm/updating/updating-admin-console/) from KOTS.

-### Disconnected (air gap)
+### Disconnected (air-gap) installation

 The following steps require a private registry, just like the initial installation of Harness.